ahandrewh teaches IAT-102graphic design

 • A set of 2-4 fonts for your article

-• 30 possible spread layouts
+• 30 possible digital magazine layouts

-We will chat about your deliverables in-class.
+We will chat about your deliverables lab.

 This week is about starting to work on your magazine layouts digitally.
-Starting this week you are expected:

 • Pages and margins